risawitama/verbose-potato/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## Where do fish keep their money?
+In the riverbank